VoHMinh/fcj-worklog/content/6-Self-evaluation/_index.md

 ### Key Learnings

 **Technical Skills Gained:**
-- Deep understanding of AWS serverless architecture
+- **Spring Cloud AWS:** Deep understanding of how to build Java applications that run natively on the cloud.
-- Experience with AI/ML integration in production systems
+- **Container Orchestration:** Practical experience with Docker and Amazon ECS/Fargate.
-- Proficiency in Python for Lambda function development
+- **Hybrid Architectures:** Connecting stateful backend services (Spring Boot) with stateless serverless functions (Lambda).
-- Knowledge of RAG pipelines and vector embeddings
+- **System Design:** Designing scalable database schemas and API patterns for high-traffic applications.

 **Soft Skills Developed:**
-- Technical documentation writing
+- Technical documentation writing (API Swagger/OpenAPI)
-- Problem decomposition and systematic debugging
+- Problem decomposition and systematic debugging in distributed systems
-- Cloud cost optimization strategies
+- Communicating technical constraints to non-technical stakeholders
-- Working in an enterprise environment
+- Working in an agile enterprise environment

 ---

 ### Areas for Improvement

-* **Discipline:** Strengthen time management and strictly adhere to meeting schedules and deadlines
+* **Discipline:** Strengthen time management and adhere strictly to development sprints.
-* **Communication:** Improve technical presentation skills and ability to explain complex concepts to non-technical stakeholders
+* **Communication:** Improve ability to explain complex backend concepts (like concurrency or eventual consistency) to the frontend team.
-* **Problem-solving:** Develop more structured approaches to debugging and troubleshooting
+* **Testing:** Increase code coverage by implementing more comprehensive integration tests.
-* **Networking:** Build stronger professional relationships within the AWS community
+* **Networking:** Build stronger professional relationships within the AWS and Java developer communities.

 ---

 ### Gratitude

 I would like to express my sincere gratitude to:
-- My mentors at AWS for their guidance and patience
+- My mentors at AWS for guiding me on how to build enterprise-grade cloud applications.
-- The team for their support and collaboration
+- The team for their support in integrating the backend with AI services.
-- AWS for providing this incredible learning opportunity
+- AWS for providing the infrastructure to learn and practice modern cloud development.

-This internship has been a transformative experience that has significantly enhanced my skills in cloud computing and AI integration.
-I am confident that the knowledge and experience gained will be valuable in my future career.
+This internship has been a transformative experience, bridging the gap between my academic Java knowledge and real-world Cloud Native development.
+I am confident that these skills will be the foundation of my future career as a Backend Cloud Engineer.